hm-lang/core/proposals/README.md

 While it is possible, it is not recommended to use aliases to inline code.

+TODO: we probably want to allow `alias`es to stick around, e.g., for extra names with options.  maybe use `rewrite` or `inline` instead of `alias`.

 # modules

 Every file in hm-lang is its own module, and we make it easy to reference